PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search

-Consistent with \cite{yu-ettinger-2020-assessing}, our findings in \cref{sec:results_PR_ranking} reveal that there exists a large headroom for improving both non-contextualized and contextualized phrase embeddings.
-Yet, since PR shares the same format as QA tasks, here we test training QA models directly on the train set of PR-pass and PR-page and compare them with the previous ranking results.
-We aim to answer: What are currently the best models for real-world semantic search on PR-pass and PR-page?
+Consistent with \citet{yu-ettinger-2020-assessing}, our ranking results in \cref{sec:results_PR_ranking} reveal that there exists a large headroom for improving both non-contextualized and contextualized phrase embeddings.
+Yet, because ranking is a naive approach and \se models \cite{training-qa-hf,devlin2018bert} are the SotA approach on many QA tasks \cite{rajpurkar-etal-2016-squad}, here we train \se models on the train set of PR-pass and PR-page in order to test: